Home

 Hong Kong Tourist Attractions

-A lot of people who travel to Hong Kong are probably asking "What are the top Hong Kong tourist attractions?".
-Well, I've created this page to try to address that question!
+A lot of people who travel to Hong Kong are probably thinking “What are the best Hong Kong tourist attractions?”.
+Well, I’ve created this page to try to address that question.

 There are so many great things about Hong Kong that I don't know if any short list can do them justice, but I hope this page can be some inspiration to folks who are going on vacation.
 If you want more details about anything, please follow the links to the more in-depth descriptions.